 |Location of genes||Plasmid or bacteriophage||Bacterial chromosome|

-|Source||Excreted by certain gram positive or gram negative bacteria||Cell wall of Gram Negative bacteria, released only after lysis of cells|
+|Source||Exotoxins are released by certain Gram-positive or Gram-negative bacteria||Cell wall of Gram-negative bacteria, released only after lysis of cells|

-|Heat Stability||Destroyed rapidly at 60oC (except staphylococcal enterotoxin)||Stable at 100oC for one hour|
+|Heat Stability||Destroyed rapidly at 60°C (except staphylococcal enterotoxin)||Stable at 100°C for one hour|

 |Mode of Action (Symptoms)||Specific.
-Either cytotoxin, enterotoxin or neurotoxin with defined action on cells or tissues||General. fever, diarrhea, vomiting|
+Either cytotoxin, enterotoxin, or neurotoxin with defined action on cells or tissues||General.
+Fever, diarrhea, vomiting|

 |Toxicity||Highly toxic, often fatal (fatal dose on the order of 1 µg)||Weakly toxic, rarely fatal (fatal dose on the order of hundreds of micrograms)|